Sean MarcanoSenior Product Design Manager

 Skills

-Overrides was the third piece of Capital One's Help Me Catch Up experience, focused on a specific and sensitive moment in the flow: customers who needed a loan extension but didn't automatically qualify.
-These cases required a human override — a judgment call made by an escalation manager based on account history and context.
+The Overrides feature was the third piece of Capital One's Help Me Catch Up experience — focused on the hardest edge case: customers who needed a loan extension but didn't automatically qualify.
+These cases required a human override, a judgment call made by an escalation manager weighing account history and context.

 My role on this project was to guide rather than execute.
-The junior designer owned the design work; I showed up as a thinking partner, critique facilitator, and occasionally as the person who helped her see what she already knew but hadn't articulated yet.
+The junior designer owned the design work — every wireframe, every critique response, every stakeholder presentation.
+My job was to be the thinking partner who helped her see what she already knew but hadn't articulated yet.

-We ran structured critique sessions at each major milestone — not to tell her what to change, but to help her identify what she wanted to change and why.
-When she got blocked, I'd ask questions before offering answers.
+Structured critique sessions at each major milestone — not to tell her what to change, but to ask the questions that helped her identify it herself.
+When she got blocked on the eligibility matrix, I mapped the logic with her, then stepped back.
 When the design was strong, I said so explicitly.
-Building confidence is part of building a designer.
+Naming what's working is as important as naming what isn't.

 Overrides eligibility panel in agent tool